Header Image 1

 This section is also known as "Museum Row" as several museums are clustered in a small area east of Fairfax.
 In the late 1990s, six museums lined this three block stretch, now four remain.
 The owners of the Museum of Miniatures decided to retire and were unable to find a buyer.
 The Holocaust Museum closed without notice, leaving four museums operating today.
 Museum Row

-Although Hancock Park is home to two museums and the tar pits, there is also many acres of lawns and plantings.
+Although Hancock Park is home to two museums and the tar pits, there are also many acres of lawns and plantings.
 Several times a year, the park plays host to various festivals and events.
 Once a year, the Los Angeles Marathon runs past the park and the occasional parade includes the park.

 Bastille Day 2006.